Alaverdi, Armenia: Transportation

 Alaverdi is a major railway station on the Yerevan-Gyumri-Tbilisi line.
 The railway is functioning since 1899 and currently connecting the town with western and central Armenia, as well as Georgia.

 The M-6 Motorway that connects Yerevan with Tbilisi, passes through Alaverdi.

-The southern half of the town is connected with its northern counterpart through bridges over the Debed river, as well as a cableway.
+The southern half of the town is connected with its northern counterpart through bridges over the Debed river.
+It used to be connected by a cableway that was built in 1977, but it has been out of operation since a 2014 lightning strike.

 The nearest airport to Alaverdi is the Stepanavan Airport (currently being reconstructed) located 51 km west of the town.

 Economy

 During the Georgian rule over Alaverdi region, the Alaverdi Copper Smelter was founded in 1770, by the order of Georgian king Erekle II.
 At the end of the 19th century, the region was flourished through the growing Russian and French investments in metallurgical business.
 In 1903, the amount of copper produced in Alaverdi region made around 13% of the total copper production in the Russian Empire.

 By the end of 1909, the hydropower plant of Debed river was inaugurated in order to provide the developing metallurgical plants with sufficient energy.

 During the Soviet rule, massive construction works were carried on in Alaverdi, including the surrounding areas of Sanahin and other villages.
 The Soviets made significant steps for the enlargement of the metallurgical industry in the region, which has turned Alaverdi from a small industrial settlement to a modern town within Soviet Armenia.

 Recently, new plans were introduced for the expansion of copper production in Alaverdi smelter and the development of new copper mines within the frameworks of the "Armenian Copper" project.

-Around 500 job opportunities are secured by the copper factory.
+The factory provides employs roughly 500 workers.